koogunmo/nessa/README.md

 		- Create folder using show name
 	- Pick the episode to start from (or next available)
 	- Start downloading

+UI should be responsive, and use AJAX for content changes, etc

 ### Phase 3
 - Twilio for SMS download notifications